 Using one bowl and just four ingredients, you can whip up a batch of this deliciously easy lemon buttercream frosting in just 10 minutes!

-Everyone loves a good lemon flavored frosting.
-Perfect for springtime, this easy recipe is an American lemon buttercream.
-Similar to this chocolate frosting, it has the classic sweet, fluffy buttercream flavor and texture most of us grew up on for birthday cakes and cupcakes.
+Similar to this chocolate buttercream frosting, it has the classic sweet, fluffy buttercream flavor and texture most of us grew up on for birthday cakes and cupcakes.

 This frosting is light, fluffy, sweet, and lemony – perfect for frosting cupcakes, cakes, and filling French macarons.
 I made this with regular lemons, but you can use Meyers lemons too.
 Yum!